Tripp Lumber Company’s longevity is defined by CONSISTENCY and QUALITY.

 Tripp Lumber Company is capable of producing 250,000 board feet per day at our 6 acre facility.
 Our inventory is maintained at 5 million board feet in a variety of widths and thicknesses, ranging from 1×4 to 3×10 in Lodge Pole Pine, Hem Fir, Ponderosa Pine and Cedar.

-Our customers are located in every state in the United States, however, our products are in highest demand in the South – particularly Georgia, Tennessee, North Carolina and South Carolina.
+Our customers are located in every state in the United States; however, our products are in highest demand in the Midwest, Northwest, and the South.

 Tripp Lumber, which ships via BNSF railroad and independent trucking carriers, offers such value added services as transport of mixed loads, repackaging, reloading/unloading and bar coding of yard packs to assist in tracking customers’ inventory.